 It it dangerous?

-Healthy people have a lot of gas because of improper diet or stress.
+Healthy people can develop excessive gas due to an improper diet or stress.
 But if it happens frequently and causes you discomfort and pain, you can consult with your doctor, and consider conducting an examination to rule out bowel disease, lactose intolerance, candida, celiac disease and irritable bowel.
 All of these are diagnosed by symptoms similar to related abdominal pain and flatulence.

 What can you do?